whoatemycookie/gene-expression-qtl/_episodes/06-map-many-eqtls.md

 <img src="../fig/rmd-06-covariates_sig-1.png" alt="plot of chunk covariates_sig" width="612" style="display: block; margin: auto;" />

 We can see that `DOwave` is the most significant.
-However, given that a few are influenced by `sex` and `diet_days`, we will have to correct for it.
+However, given that a few are influenced by `sex` and `diet_days`, we will have to correct for those as well.